-Relocation of waiver participants in non-compliant SCDDSN Day settings.
-SCDDSN would identify all participants authorized to receive services from the provider of the non-compliant setting.
-The appropriate district offices and/or agencies, including SCDHHS, would be notified of the status of the setting as non-compliant.
+Relocation of waiver participants in non-compliant Day settings.
+SCDHHS would identify all participants authorized to receive services from the provider of the non-compliant setting.
+The appropriate area offices and/or agencies would be notified of the status of the setting as non-compliant.
 Additionally, the participants' case managers would be informed of the status of the setting as non-compliant so that they could reach out to their participants to inform them of the setting's status change.
-The appropriate District Office would facilitate the relocation of participants with the case managers and any other appropriate personnel, providing the participant with a list of other available, compliant providers from which they can choose.
+Case managers would provide the participants with a list of other available, compliant providers from which they can choose.
 Once a participant chooses a provider, the case manager can then make a referral and process an authorization for that participant for the new provider.
-SCDDSN will keep SCDHHS informed of all waiver participant relocations.

-If the participant chooses not to use another provider, the case manager may explain alternative options should the waiver participant choose to still receive services from the noncompliant provider setting.
+If the participant chooses not to use another provider, the case manager may explain alternative options should the waiver participant choose to still receive services from the non-compliant provider setting.
 If there is no other viable provider, the case manager may work to authorize other services to substitute for the service change.
 The case manager would then monitor the participant to ensure that the new service package is meeting the participant's needs in accordance with the person-centered plan.

 Relocation of waiver participants in non-compliant Residential settings.
-SCDHHS would identify participants who are living in a non-compliant setting, and work with SCDDSN to identify all participants authorized to receive services from the provider of the non-compliant setting.
-An oversight committee would be established to determine all necessary steps to relocate participants to a new residential setting.

-For residents in a Community Residential Care Facility (CRCF) that is not contracted with SCDDSN to provide residential services, the "Relocation Guidelines: Community Residential Care Facility (CRCF) Residents" developed by SCDHHS with SCDHEC, SCDMH, SCDSS, and SCDDSN will be utilized for proper protocol and procedure.
-See Appendix G for those guidelines.
+SCDHHS would identify all participants authorized to receive services from the provider of the non-compliant setting and an oversight committee would be established to determine all necessary steps to relocate participants to a new residential setting.
+For residents in a Community Residential Care Facility (CRCF), the "Relocation Guidelines: Community Residential Care Facility (CRCF) Residents" developed by SCDHHS with SCDHEC, SCDMH, SCDSS, and SCDDSN will be utilized for proper protocol and procedure.
+See Appendix E for those guidelines.